Outlight Journal

 • Zola for a more refined vertical bedside statement

-• Arbor when the room needs a compact textured glow
+• Ember when the room needs a compact sconce with more character

 Hallways and transitions